 - In the iDRAC Web interface, go to Configuration > Virtual Console.
 The Virtual Console page is displayed. - 2.
 In the VNC Server section, enable the VNC server, specify the password, port number, and enable or disable SSL encryption.
+For information about the fields, see the iDRAC Online Help. - 3.
+Click Apply.
 The VNC server is configured.